The IKEA Ribba frame is a GREAT BUY but hanging Ribba frames can be SO CONFUSING. Until Now! Here’s how to hang Ikea Ribba frames.

 Just stick a 3M Command Strip, or two, to the wood block.
 Stick that wood block to the wall.
 Then hang the frame on that.
 You can see the command strips I’d use on Amazon.

 Are Ribba frames impossible to hang?
 Not at all.
-Watch this video to see me show the 6 ways for hanging Ribba Frame without nails, with nails, with command strips, and more!
+Watch this video to see me show the 6 ways for hanging Ikea Ribba Frames without nails, with nails, with command strips, and more!

 That’s it for this list of ways to hang an IKEA Ribba Picture Frame.
-Good luck hanging your IKEA Ribba picture frame.
+I hope this helped and good luck hanging Ribba frames in your home!

-Here’s a few of my favorite “Best of Lists”.
+Here’s a few more of my favorite “Best of Lists”.

 - 50 Best Disney Themed Gift Ideas for Adult Disney Lovers